Twenty-Ninth International Conference of Europeanists

-I am unable to travel to Lisbon.
+I am unable to travel to Reykjavik.
 Can I participate in the conference online?

 A/V equipment will be available in all session rooms.
 Session organizers are strongly encouraged to collect all presentations on a USB flash drive before the conference and then to arrive early to pre-load these files and test equipment controls.
 This will help prevent technological delays during the session.
 Remember to bring your own laptop and connector as well as your presentation on a flash drive.

 Where do I go to submit a proposal?

 You may submit proposals online via our Conference Submission Portal between September 6, 2022 and October 17, 2022.

 I’m a member of a CES Research Network.
 Where do I submit my network-affiliated proposal?